 The 2018 riding season has come to a close, but we are already busy planning our 2019 calendar!
 Do you have a good idea for an event, clinic, or group ride?
 We’d love to hear from you, please email firstname.lastname@example.org.
-We we also be discussing 2019 events at the Annual Winter Warm-up (date TBD, likely January or February), plan to bring your ideas!
+We we also be discussing 2019 events at the Annual Winter Warm-up on January 19th, 2019, plan to bring your ideas!

 We would love to share what our members are doing on our blog!
 Please send content to email@example.com.